sokolovdp/forum_api/README.md

 /comment ...
 /search
 `
-- no user authorization is required, by default during DB initialization created two users with IDs: 1 and 2

 - to get list of topics or all posts in the given topic use *0* as topic_id or post_id

 `